Skip to content

 8. Johnny Archer

-He was suggested for induction into the Billiard Congress of America Hall of Fame on June 8th, 2009.
+He was nominated for induction into the Billiard Congress of America Hall of Fame on June 8th, 2009.

-He has been the International Challenge of Champions winner in 2006 and a 2007 Texas Hold ‘Em Billiards Champion.
+Archer has also claimed victories in the International Challenge of Champions in 2006, as well as the 2007 Texas Hold ‘Em Billiards Championship.

-A 2003 Sudden Death Seven-ball winner and also many titles are there in his name.
+Additionally, he won the 2003 Sudden Death Seven-ball competition and has numerous other titles to his name.

 7. Luther Lassiter

-He left school at 16 to go ahead with the pool as a career option.
+He dropped out of school at 16 to pursue pool as a career option.

 6. Mike Sigel